paipeline/LLMoptimFunc/docs/simple_convex_optimization.md

 where:
 - \( f(x) \) is the objective function, which is convex.

-## Example: Simple Linear Optimization
+## Example: Simple Quadratic Optimization

-In a simple linear optimization scenario, we can minimize a linear function subject to a single constraint.
+In a simple quadratic optimization scenario, we can maximize a quadratic function subject to a single constraint.

 ### Problem Formulation

-Minimize the function:
+Maximize the function:

 \[
-f(x) = ax + b
+f(x) = ax^2 + bx + c
 \]

 Subject to the constraint: